 You can bake 2 cookie sheets at a time, just switch the pan spots and reverse it about 6 minutes through cooking.
 I like to add a couple more chocolate chips to the dough too at that point.

 The result is a large batch of beautiful and tasty chocolate chip cookies!
 Believe me, I’ve tried A LOT of chocolate chip cookies in my life, including many of the new cookie delivery shops, and there is no cookie out there as good as these cookies!

-Crispy on the edges, soft and chewy in the center, perfect texture, plenty of chocolate chip goodness, it’s truly a dream come true!
+Large Batch Chocolate Chip Cookies are crispy on the edges, soft and chewy in the center, perfect texture, and plenty of chocolate chip goodness, it’s truly a dream come true!

 All you need is a glass of milk and you will be in cookie heaven!

 The ingredients are classic chocolate chip cookie ingredients but it’s just the right amount of each ingredient that makes this recipe so special.

 - Butter- 3 sticks of softened butter give these cookies that amazing texture you want in a perfect cookie.

 - Brown Sugar- I’ve upped the amount of brown sugar for this recipe from my original to give it a little more flavor and because I added a little more flour too.
 Brown Sugar is my favorite baking ingredient so it only makes these cookies more delicious!
 I like to use half light and half dark brown sugar.